soundsfromsound/scd1-to-nicotine/README.md

 - Python 3.8+
 - No external dependencies, standard library only
+- Tested with Nicotine+ 3.3.10 on Windows 11

 ---

 ## A note on the `.scd1` format

 The `.scd1` format is entirely undocumented and closed.
-It's a serialized binary object graph — essentially SoulseekQT's internal data structures written straight to disk, sequential index bytes and all.
+It's a serialized binary object graph — essentially SoulseekQt's internal data structures written straight to disk, sequential index bytes and all.
 There's no spec, no reference implementation, nothing.

 This tool was built by reverse engineering the raw bytes: hex dumps, offset arithmetic, pointer tables, etc.